 It almost doesn't matter what he's saying to Bass, but folks like Alex will just see this and celebrate the fact that he kept being a dick to her.

-John Kiriakou is former head of counter terrorism, CIA, in Afghanistan and other countries.
+John Kiriaku is former head of counterterrorism, CIA in Afghanistan and other countries.

-Very famous, very prestigious, very documented what he said was true, exposing illegal torture programs and more.
+Very famous, very prestigious, very documented, uh what he said was true, exposing illegal torture programs and more.

-I've interviewed him a few times and he did a great job, but he has been on fire with Patrick Ben David and Tucker Carlson on Israel really trying to take over the United States, not just foreign policy, and so much more.
+I've interviewed him a few times, and he did a great job, but he has been on fire with Patrick Med David and uh Tucker Carlson on Israel really trying to take over the United States.

 So very impressed.

-And I want to be clear, I don't say that as like wink, wink, dog whistle, I love Hitler, you know, but oh, I don't really hate all the Jews.
+I don't say that as like wink wink, dog whistle, I love Hitler.

-And I think that Alex, he does not pass that test.
+Um and I think that Alex he could does not pass that test.

-A bit interchangeably and unfortunately, he starts complaining about how everyone thinks that he's antisemitic and he doesn't do a great job of convincing me otherwise.
+He starts complaining about how everyone thinks that he's anti-Semitic, and um he doesn't do a great job of convincing me otherwise.

-But at the same time, I am extremely sick of the ADL and the left and just my whole career on air being called anti Semitic if I say there's globalist and there's a World Bank and the Federal Reserve is private.
+But at the same time, I am extremely sick of the ADL and the left and just my whole career on air being called anti-Semitic if I say there's globalists and there's a world bank and the Federal Reserve is private.

 Oh, that's a secret code word for Jews.

-Well, I mean the Rothschilds, when they set up the Federal Reserve was the only audit owned something like eighty percent of the shares in it.
+Well, I mean, the Rothschilds, when they set up the Federal Reserve was the only audit, owned something like 80% of the shares in it.

 So yeah, Jews own the Federal Reserve.

-Okay, you can't own something that's shadowy and basically runs things and then get mad if I say Jews control the Federal Reserve.
+Okay, you can't own something that's shadowy and basically runs things and then get mad about say Jews control the Federal Reserve.

-He's like, yeah, I don't, you know, I can't be called anti Semitic when I say globalists, but now the Jews do run the center of the globalist power structure, so I guess I guess I am kind of Semitic.
+Um he's he's like, yeah, I don't, you know, I I can't be called anti-Semitic when I say uh globalists, but now the Jews do run the center of the globalist power structure.

 I'm not even saying people can't have that.

-And I think that this John Kyuryaku guy, I think he's in maybe, maybe a little bit of an orientation period, a feel out process to be the new Steve Pocenick.
+And I think that um this John Kiriaku guy, um, I think he's in uh maybe maybe a little bit of an orientation period, a feel out process to be the new Steve Pachenick.

-And of course, Hitler double crossed them all at the end.
+And of course, Hitler double crossed him all at the end.

-That's why Madeline Albright's dad, one of the main Jews running the operations, the Nazis rounding up Jews, he was at the top.
+That's why Madeleine Albright's dad, one of the main Jews, running the operations with Nazis, rounding up Jews, he was at the top.

 Soros was at the bottom.

-But he would go off on it all day long about how the Jewish leadership made a deal with Hitler and all this and knew about the persecution coming and had a deal to send to Palestine.
+Really smart guy, but you know, he he would go off on it all day long about how the Jewish leadership made a deal with Hitler and all this and knew about the persecution coming and had a deal to send them to Palestine, but in the middle of it, the Germans lost control of North Africa and the Middle East, and they said, no, you were just gonna kill all of you now.

-And then they, of course, rounded up even in Paris, one of the Rothschilds was running a bank with all the stolen Jewish money they took from their own people.
+And then they, of course, rounded up even uh in Paris, the one of the Rothschilds was running a bank with all the stolen Jew money they took from their own people.

 So it's true, even a couple of Rothschilds got killed.

-If Alex wants to bring up stuff that Steve used to tell him, then he should probably also remind the audience why Steve isn't allowed on the show anymore.
+If Alex wants to bring up st uh stuff that Steve used to tell him, then he should probably also remind the audience why Steve isn't allowed on the show anymore.

 Steve wouldn't stop going along with the QAnon type narratives about how the 2020 election was run with watermarked ballots and that Trump would be installed as president any day now.